DeanLemans/deanlemans.github.io/content/vault_rules.md

 - Use a single vault to centralize all content
 - Reduce folder complexity to simplify navigation and maintainability
 - [ ] Migrate external content locally or at least link it
+- [ ] when linking an external thing, use an archived version
 - writen in standard markdown and sometimes embeded html.
 - Always pluririze tags
 - Heavy use of internal links for interconnectivity